Does your bicycle lock comply with insurance requirements?

 If you have insurance, it is worth double checking that the lock you are using complies with your bicycle insurance policy.
-Most insurance companies, whether that be home insurance or cycle specific insurance, will require you to have a bicycle lock approved by Sold Secure.
-The About us section of the Sold Secure website offers this insight:
+Most insurance companies, whether they be home insurance or cycle-specific insurance, will require you to have a bicycle lock approved by Sold Secure.

 “Sold Secure has developed a three tier security grading system.
 The Gold rated locking devices offer the highest level of security.
 The next level down Silver offers a compromise between security and cost, whilst the Bronze level typically offers defence against the opportunist thief.
 It is important to note that some items (D shackles in particular) may have extra cables attached to them, these “accessory” cables will not be covered by the Sold Secure approval and are only providing some extra minimum security for other items (e.g. wheels etc).”